PdxCodeGuild/20170724-FullStack-Night/1 - Python/labs/lab04-rock_paper_scissors.md

 - scissors vs paper
 - scissors vs scissors

-## Instructor Notes

-Write the tie case, the first case, have them write the others using elif
+Write the tie case first (when the user choice and computer choice are equal), you can eliminate 3 of the cases with 1 if-statement.